AhsanRaza05/Rock-Paper-Scissor-Game-With-Animation/README.md

 Rock Paper Scissors is a fun two player game, where Scissor beats Paper, Paper beats Rock and Rock beats Scissor.

+User will the option by clicking the button.

+Then will hands will move for ten seconds to show animated effect.

+Computer will randomly select the option.

+On the base of rules, score will be set accordingly.

+Result can be resetted using Reset Game button.

 It is Java based GUI application with animation affect.

 It is built using Java Swing framework.